Albert Hall Museum is the oldest museum in Jaipur, Rajasthan. The construction of this museum is located in the Ramnivas Garden opposite the New Gate.

 The foundation stone of Albert Hall was laid on 6 February in the year 1876, when the Prince of Wales, Albert Edward visited Jaipur.
 This building was built in his name.
 But there is still uncertainty over the purpose of its construction.
 It has not yet been decided how to use it.

 Maharaja Sawai Ram Singh wanted the town hall to be built in the museum.
 Some people suggested it for cultural or educational use.
 Dr. Thomas Hoben Headley suggested encouraging local artisans by displaying their crafts using construction as an industrial museum.

 After this Maharaja Sawai Madho Singh II of Jaipur liked the idea and got it constructed in 1880.
 And in late 1887 the museum was opened to the public.

-Albert Hall Museum Architecture and Design
+Albert Hall Museum Architecture

 The Albert Hall was designed by Samuel Swinton Jacob, assisted by Mir Tujumul Hussain.
 It was crafted from the Arabic architecture and stone ornamentation of India.